-The Oregon School District offers every student a unique opportunity by providing a comprehensive education.
-Along with their regular academics, students may choose from many career paths, without leaving the school district.
-These career pathways allow for skilled employment immediately out of high school to all areas of post-secondary education, including apprenticeship and Associate through Baccalaureate and Masters Degrees.
+The Oregon School District offers every student a comprehensive education.
+This gives students a unique opportunity whereby they may choose from many career paths, WITHOUT LEAVING THE SCHOOL DISTRICT!
+These career pathways allow for skilled employment immediately out of High School to all areas of post-secondary education, including apprenticeship and Associate through Baccalaureate and Masters Degree.

-Ohio law states that every student MUST have access to Career-Technical Education.
-It may be provided by bussing to a Career Center / Joint Vocational School District (JVSD), or by providing programs in a local comprehensive setting.
+Ohio law states that every student must have access to Career-Technical Education.
+It may be provided by bussing to a Career Center / Joint Vocational School District (JVSD), or by providing programs in a comprehensive setting locally.

 Rigor, Relevance and Relationships are the guidelines for career technical programs.

-Rigorous academics are expected from ALL Clay High School students.
-Career & Technical programs follow the Ohio Core.
-Four credits each in Math & Language Arts, and three in Science are expected in Career & Technical Program schedules.
+Rigorous academics are expected from all Clay High School Career-Technical students.
+Career – Technical programs follow the Ohio Core.
+Four credits each in Math, Language Arts, and Science are expected in Career-Technical Program schedules.

-All Career & Technical Programs are relevant to the industry today and poised for the future.
-Clay students have the opportunity to earn credentials for the industry in their selected programs which are expected by employers.
+All Career-Technical Programs are relevant to the industry today and poised for the future.

-Relationships are created between local businesses and our programs through active advisory committees and student placement in cooperating employer locations.
+Relationships are created between local businesses and our programs through active advisory committees and student placement in cooperating employer locations whenever possible..

 In addition to a quality education for all students, Oregon taxpayers and students benefit from our comprehensive system: Taxpayers do NOT pay the 3.2 mills for Career-Technical education at the closest Career Center.